hlefebvr/idol/documentation/basics/first-model.rst

     */

-Without diving into too much detail, we should here precise that each constant multiplying a variable in an :cpp:`Expr` can actually be composite (See the tutorial on column generation for details, or see the :cpp:`InParam` and :cpp:`Constant` classes).
+Without diving into too much detail, we should here precise that each constant multiplying a variable in an :cpp:`Expr` can actually be composite (e.g., a coefficient may refer to an external optimization variable whose value is fixed in the current model).
 Accessing the actual :cpp:`double` which represents the constant can be done by calling :cpp:`Constant::numerical`.

 In the following example, we make use of the :cpp:`LinExpr::get` function to retrieve the coefficient of a variable inside